 The Netherlands has not elected any voluntary activities under KP article 3.4.
-These tables therefore are not filled
+These tables therefore are reported using the notation key "NA".

-13.6 4(KP-I)C - Carbon stock changes in the harvested wood products (HWP) pool
+4(KP-I)C - Carbon stock changes in the harvested 13.6 wood products (HWP) pool

 The methodology and choice of activity data and emission factors is provided in Chapter 10.
 For HWP from Deforestation the Netherlands applies Tier 1 instantaneous oxidation.
 As no country specific methodologies or half-life constants exist for the calculations of the HWP-pools from FM, the Netherlands applies The Tier 2 approach and default carbon conversion factors and half-lives as outlined in the 2013 IPCC KP guidance (see Chapter 10).